 That summer they had stayed near the coast and had grazed on water plants.
 Hugh admired how much his mother could eat.
 Each day she could eat more than 100 pounds (45 kg) of sea grass and other plants.

-4 When he was small, he drank his mother's milk.
-When he had grown a bit, he began to sample the same foods his mother ate.
+When he was small, he had drunk his mother's milk.
+When he was older, he began to sample the same foods his mother ate.

 For the complete story with questions: click here for printable